dmlc/treelite/docs/treelite-c-api.rst

 * those writing a new
   `language binding <https://en.wikipedia.org/wiki/Language_binding>`_ (glue code).
-* those wanting to incorporate functions of treelite into their own native libraries.
+* those wanting to incorporate functions of Treelite into their own native libraries.

 **We recommend the Python API for everyday uses.**

-.. note:: Use of C and C++ in treelite
+.. note:: Use of C and C++ in Treelite

-  Core logic of treelite are written in C++ to take advantage of higher abstractions.
+  Core logic of Treelite are written in C++ to take advantage of higher abstractions.
 We provide C only interface here, as many more programming languages bind with C than with C++.
 See
   `this page <https://softwareengineering.stackexchange.com/q/281882>`_ for